ishanimalika/Taskly/README.md

 # Taskly
 Taskly, A to do list App.
-   Add day today tasks
+Add day today tasks, mark when complete and delete the tasks.
-   Mark when complete
-   Delete the tasks.